San Miguel Beermen: 2002–2006: The later Jong Uichico years

-Chot Reyes and Siot Tanquingcen
+2007–2009: The early post-Uichico years and a brief name change

 In the offseason, the San Miguel Corporation moved national team head coach Chot Reyes to the Beermen as its head coach while sending Jong Uichico to coach the Barangay Ginebra Kings.
 In the 2006 PBA Rookie Draft, the Beermen selected LA Tenorio (fourth overall pick) and Gabby Espinas (fifth overall pick) in one of the rare incidents in which San Miguel drafted players from the rookie draft.

 After a 0–3 start in the tournament plus the injuries of Seigle and Ildefonso, the Beermen received Rommel Adducul and Lordy Tugade from Ginebra and Red Bull, respectively, in a three-team trade.
 This led to San Miguel winning 13 of the next 15 games to finished with a 13–5 record and an outright semifinals berth.

 In the semis, the Beermen defeated Red Bull in seven games that was highlighted by the physical encounters of both squad in the series which also involved Red Bull's head man Yeng Guiao.
 In the Finals, after leading the series 2–0 the Beermen were beaten by the Barangay Ginebra Kings in six games.

 In the recent 2007 Fiesta Conference, Chot Reyes took a leave to form and coach the national basketball team for the FIBA Asia Championships.
 For a few games, Biboy Ravanes was hired as the team's interim coach but soon San Miguel faltered to a slow start.

 Soon, former Ginebra head coach and assistant coach Siot Tanquingcen was moved to the Beermen to be its interim tactician.
 However, fortunes didn't change as they suffered to a horrible 0–6 start and later 2–8 after fielding imports Vidal Messiah and Paul McMillan.

 But then, San Miguel soon won eight games with the arrival of the team's third import, former Alaska Ace Galen Young.
 SMB wound up with a 10–8 win–loss card to end the elimination round, only to lose to Alaska in the eliminations, and to Air21 in a knockout match for the second outright quarterfinals berth.

 At this time, the Beermen shipped Rommel Adducul to Red Bull for prized center Enrico Villanueva in a controversial trade which also involved sister team Purefoods, which snagged Adducul after trading reserve Don Camaso.

 SMB was relegated to the wild-card playoffs but beat Sta.
 Lucia in the first knockout game of the phase and then pulled off the first of what was dubbed as the "Beeracle Run" over Coca-Cola in which they came back from a four-point deficit with 12 seconds to go to advance against Ginebra in the quarters.

 There, the Beermen exacted revenge on the Barangay Ginebra Kings by beating them in three full games.
 The Beermen entered the Fiesta Conference semifinals only to lose to Alaska in six hard fought games and placed fourth in a loss to Red Bull for the consolation third-place trophy.